 This data type represents the distributed training expectation from ML training MnS consumer.

-The attribute dataSplitIndication provides consumers the ability to provide its preferences on splitting the training data.
-If the data is to be split, the data split mechanism is up to the producer.
+The attribute dataSplitIndication provides MnS consumers the ability to provide its preferences on splitting the training data.
+If the data is to be split, the data split mechanism is up to the MnS producer.

-The attribute suggestedTrainingNodeList provides the ability for a consumer to provide suggestions on nodes involved in distributed training.
+The attribute suggestedTrainingNodeList provides the ability for an MnS consumer to provide suggestions on nodes involved in distributed training.

 7.4.X2.2 Attributes